MicrosoftDocs/azure-stack-docs/azure-stack/mdc/azure-stack-version-profiles-azurecli-2-tzl.md

 ---
 title: Manage Azure Stack Hub with Azure CLI - MDC | Microsoft Docs
-description: Learn how to use the cross-platform command-line interface (CLI) to manage and deploy resources on Azure Stack Hub for Modular Data Centers (MDC).
+description: Learn how to use the cross-platform command-line interface (CLI) to manage and deploy resources on Azure Stack Hub for a Modular Data Center (MDC).
 services: azure-stack
 documentationcenter: ''
 author: mattbriggs